 - Contact Support

 Learn how to become a doctor.
-Research the education and career requirements, as well as licensure and experience required for starting a career as a doctor.
+Research the education, career and licensing requirements, along with learning what experience is required for starting a career as a doctor.

-Doctors diagnose illnesses and treat injuries by examining patients, performing procedures, taking medical histories, prescribing medications, and conducting tests.
+A doctor diagnoses illnesses and treats injuries by examining patients, performing procedures, taking medical histories, prescribing medications, and conducting tests.
 In order to prevent patients from getting sick, doctors may also advise them on preventive health care, diet, and exercise.
 While general practice doctors will assess patients' overall health, many doctors specialize in a specific area, such as cardiology, neurology, orthopedics, or pediatrics.

-The potential for high income as a physician is strong; however, because of the long education and training demands, becoming a successful doctor can take a very long time.
+The potential for high income as a physician is strong; the mean annual salary for physicians and surgeons, according to the U.S. Bureau of Labor Statistics in 2015 was $197,700.
+However, because of the long education and training demands, becoming a successful doctor can take a long time.
 Work hours are extremely long and doctors will likely have to work nights and weekends in addition to regular business hours.
-Private practice physicians are able to have more control over their schedules than those working in hospitals.
+If you are a private practice physician, you'll be able to have more control over your schedule than those working in hospitals.

 There is no specific major that prospective doctors need to pursue before enrolling in medical school.
 However, it's important that students take several science and science-related courses.
 Examples of majors may include chemistry, physics and biology.
 Some colleges and universities may even offer a pre-medicine track that will include courses in anatomy and physiology.

 While in school, it is helpful to work in a medical facility.
 Admission into medical school is very competitive, and it's important that applicants look for any possible advantage.
 While a strong grade point average is important, volunteering at a local health clinic or working in a medical facility may be beneficial since it adds to the extracurricular activities that you can list on a medical school application.